• Skip to main content

 Tracia v.
 Liberty Life – Court Remands Case For Further Review

 Bruce Tracia (“Tracia”) was an employee of Comcast Cable Communication Management, LLC (“Comcast”) and held the job of a business account executive.
 He had previously worked as a line technician and several other positions while working for Comcast.
 Through his employment with Comcast, Tracia was covered by a Group Disability Income Policy.
-Liberty …
+Liberty Life Assurance …

 Read moreTracia v.
 Liberty Life – Court Remands Case For Further Review